 It is important to introduce the terms that are used throughout this Field Guide.
 A person is defined as being pregnant if s/he has had a medical test/examination documenting pregnancy.
 Peripartum is defined as being within six weeks of having given birth.
 A neonate is defined as an infant between the ages of 0 days and four weeks, and an infant as between the ages of four and 52 weeks.
 We use the term DR-TB throughout this guide to refer to strains of M. tuberculosis that are resistant to at least one antituberculous medication (rifampicin).
 Most of the practices we discuss can apply to pregnant and peripartum individuals with drug-sensitive TB as well.
 However, the clinical best practices described around diagnosis and regimen design refer to DR-TB that is resistant to at least rifampicin, the most powerful first-line antituberculous medication in use at the time of writing.
 This is because resistance to rifampicin requires major changes in the treatment and prevention strategies.
 Some sections also refer to isoniazid mono-resistant (INH-R) TB, but when this is the case, it will be specified.
-Of note, there may be individuals with allergic reactions or intolerance to rifampicin, isoniazid, and other antituberculous medications who cannot receive them and thus require the same treatment as people who have strains that are resistant to these medications.
+Of note, there may be individuals with allergic reactions or intolerance to rifampicin, isoniazid, and other antituberculous medications who cannot receive them and thus require the same treatment as women/people who have strains that are resistant to these medications.
 Finally, we use the term "rapid molecular test" throughout this document to refer to a WHO-recommended molecular diagnostic test (or what is often abbreviated as a "mWRD").
 We stress that only WHO-recommended diagnostic tests should be used but wanted to avoid too many abbreviations and jargon in the Guide.

 We have tried to use inclusive language in this document (although we may have failed in some instances).
-Not all people who are pregnant or give birth identify as "women" and thus we have used the term "person" instead (and we use the gender-neutral pronouns of "they/their" as well in these instances).
-In the patient scenarios, we use the term preferred by the person whose story is shared, if that is known (otherwise we use the term "person").
+Not all women/people who are pregnant or give birth identify as "women" and thus we have used the term "person" (and we use the gender-neutral pronouns of "they/their" as well in these instances).
+We acknowledge, however, the important and oftenoverlooked place of women and mothers in many settings.
+We did not want to marginalize or "erase" these women, and so we also use the term "woman" and "women" as well.
+While the use of both of these terms may be awkward in the text, we have found the selection of one term over another has led to distraction from the key messages of this field guide.
+We hope women/people will be able to move beyond the language and focus instead on the care practices described herein, and so we use both terms.
+In the patient scenarios, we use the term preferred by the person whose story is shared, if that is known (otherwise we use the term "woman/person").
 We have used the term "breast feeding" and "breast milk" since they are inclusive and gender-neutral terms, although we note that some might prefer the terms "chest feeding" or "human milk".
 We will continue to strive to include all individuals living with DR-TB who are pregnant, give birth, and use their bodies to feed the babies in efforts to improve care and apologize to any if this document has fallen short of this goal.
 We welcome feedback along these lines!